How to Make a Poll in Slack

-Unlike some Slack integrations, Polly does feature a free plan that isn’t trial period-limited.
+Unlike some Slack integrations, Polly features a free plan that isn’t trial period-limited.
 However, some restrictions, naturally, exist.
-While you can create any type of a poll, the total response number that you can create in a single month is 25.
-Additionally, results that are older than 45 days will be hidden from the dashboard.
+While you can create any type of poll, the total response number that you can create in a single month is 25.
+Additionally, results older than 45 days will be hidden from the dashboard.
 The free plan also prevents you from sharing your results, adding collaborators, and seeing various advanced analytics features.

 Is Doodle free?

 Doodle is a productivity app that isn’t Slack-specific.
-It allows you to plan meetings, customize them, and also gives you a variety of other productivity and integration options.
-Doodle Bot, on the other hand, is a Slack polling integration that is completely free.
-The best part here is that the bot itself allows you to create polls for people who are using Slack as well as for those who aren’t – for free.
+It allows you to plan meetings, customize them, and give you various other productivity and integration options.
+On the other hand, Doodle Bot is a Slack polling integration that is completely free.
+The best part here is that the bot allows you to create polls for people who are using Slack and those who aren’t – for free.
 This is one of the coolest things about the bot.

 What do you get for free with Simple Poll?

 Simple Poll’s free plan is called “Hobby.”
 It allows you to create native and anonymous polls.
-You can also gather up to 100 votes and 10 decisions per month.
-You can use 10 options per poll or create a single recurring poll.
-For those using Slack as a secondary messaging program, the free plan is likely enough.
+You can also gather up to 100 votes and ten decisions per month.
+You can use ten options per poll or create a single recurring poll.
+The free plan is likely enough for those using Slack as a secondary messaging program.
 For more serious needs, upgrading to the “Small Business” plan will remove the recurring poll limit, as well as the monthly vote limit.
 The monthly decision limit is raised to 100, and you can offer 45 options per poll.